Lsyncd Alternative for Real-Time Sync

 Best Practices for Lsyncd and Linux

 Here are some best practices for using Lsyncd.
-Please note that an Lsyncd alternative like Resilio Connect should be considered real-time sync for larger deployments, server sync, or web and app server sync; pretty much any scenario where you’ll be synchronizing larger files, many files, or a large number of servers.
+Please note that an Lsyncd alternative like Resilio Platform should be considered real-time sync for larger deployments, server sync, or web and app server sync; pretty much any scenario where you’ll be synchronizing larger files, many files, or a large number of servers.
 As such, please consider the following for Lsyncd:

 1. Test and benchmark Lsyncd before deployment: Make sure your scripts are right and do some basic performance testing to ensure adequate sync performance.
 This includes testing and measuring IOPS for each host system, CPU and memory usage, and overall stability of the software.